blacklightpy/vaultofknowledge/Collected Knowledge/Electrochemical Potential.md

 $\text{E}^\ominus_\text{cell} = \text{E}^\ominus_\text{oxidation} + \text{E}^\ominus_\text{reduction}$

 > [!NOTE]
 > **If you get confused:** basically the half-cells want to do their spontaneous reactions, whether it be oxidation or reduction.
-Where there is oxidation, there is a reduction too ([[redox reactions]]).
+Where there is oxidation, there is a reduction too ([[Redox Reactions]]).
 So their potentials will add up to give the cell's electrochemical potential.
 # Definition
 The standard reduction potential ${\displaystyle E_{reduction}^{\ominus}}$ is measured under standard conditions: ==T = 298.15 K (25 °C / 77 °F), a unity activity (a = 1) for each ion participating into the reaction, a partial pressure of 1 atm (1.013 bar) for each gas taking part into the reaction, and metals in their pure state.==